MiroslavZadrepko/CRUDApp/README.md

 As name suggest, user can create, read, update and delete contact.
 Each contact can be exported to .csv file.

 # Dependencies, tech and software used:
-node, npm, react, react-csv, axios, body-parser, cors, express, mysql2, nodemon (optionall) MySQL, MySQL Workbench
+node, npm, react, react-csv, axios, body-parser, cors, express, multer, mysql2, nodemon (optionall) MySQL, MySQL Workbench

 # How to use: